Yoga Wellness Educator. Certified to teach Hatha Yoga, Meditation, Pilates, Reiki. Yoga Therapist-in-training. I love to write.

 BONUS: Smooth Breathing

 A slight pause happens naturally between the inhalation and the exhalation.
-Let the pause happen but start breathing in again consciously as soon as the exhalation ends.
+Let the pause happen but start breathing in again consciously when you feel the need to breathe.
 In a prolonged pause between the inhale and the exhale, the diaphragm would have relaxed completely and your next in-breath might start with a jerk, which you want to avoid.

 Caution: Yoga oral tradition advises against pausing or stopping the breath consistently after breathing out.
 Regularly stopping the breath at the end of the exhale could cause heart problems.
 If it happens naturally then that is fine, but do not make a habit of it.